TheWizland/QuoteBot/README.md

 If neither quote or attachment are included, this will output a random quote from username.

 If either quote or attachment are included, this will save a new quote with that quote and attachment.

+$deleteQuote id

+Deletes a quote with the chosen id.
+Deletes saved attachments as well.

+Requires a role to use.
+Required role is set in config.json